Course navigation

 The SKILL.md file

 Every custom skill is a directory containing one required file: SKILL.md.
-It has two parts — a YAML frontmatter block that Claude reads at startup, and a Markdown body that Claude reads only when the skill is triggered.
-This two-part design means dozens of skills can be installed without bloating the context window.
+It has two parts — YAML frontmatter that Claude reads at startup, and a Markdown body that Claude reads only when the skill is triggered.
+Dozens of skills can be installed without bloating the context window.

 Frontmatter field rules